 The third month … focus on what you are doing with your newsletter.
 Can you get it on auto?
 How can you get more subscribers?
 How can you give something relevant to your book to your followers?
 How can you engage your audience?
 How can get them to help you market your NEXT book?
 Whatever you set up here should be added into your marketing routine.

 The month after that ….
 LOL I think you have the idea by now!

 The challenge is to set up as much of the routine work on auto or semi-auto.
-This could include a part time Virtual Assistant who you have trained to do the daily/weekly work routine.
+This could include a part time Virtual Assistant and/or programs that will will send out your messages automatically.